south-lacrosse/www-dev/docs/localwp.md

 1. Move everything in the `ImageMagick` subdirectory into the PHP directory
 1. Restart the site
 1. Reload the PHP Info page, and check for the Imagick module section

+## Custom Database Versions

+Local only comes with a limited number of versions of MySQL and MariaDB.
+It is generally preferable to have the database match that used on the production site, so if your preferred version is not available then see [How to create a custom DB service](../src/local-db-service/README.md).